Daughter Writes Obit For ‘Evil’ Father, Increases Awareness Of Domestic Violence

 The Galveston TV station reached out to the daughter for their story.
 In an email statement to the news station, Sheila Smith admitted to writing the obituary about her “evil” father to detail the type of man he was.

 “I loved my father because he was my father and his passing would not have been any less difficult had he been a good father.
-As someone that ‘hated a liar’, I believe even he would have appreciated the honesty.
+As someone that ‘hated a liar,’ I believe even he would have appreciated the honesty.
 I apologize to anyone that my father hurt and I felt it would have been offensive to portray him as anything other than who he was.
 This obituary was intended to help bring closure because not talking about domestic violence doesn’t make it go away!”

 Sheila Smith has received tremendous feedback from her father’s obituary.
 While some have offered support, other comments the daughter has heard have been less than understanding.
 Sheila Smith offered two suggestions for individuals who did not agree or understand why the daughter’s characterization of her “evil” father was necessary.